jaikiype/network-troubleshooting-enhancement/README.md

 3. **MOTD (Message of the Day):**
    - Configured a message for both the router and the switch for authentication and identification.

 ---

-## How to Use
-1. Open the provided **Cisco Packet Tracer** file.
-2. Follow the network topology and inspect the configurations.
-3. Test and verify the network functionalities:
-   - DHCP leases.
-   - Device connectivity (e.g., pings between devices).
-   - Security features (e.g., user access verification and restricted ports).

----

 ## Author
 **Jaik Iype**
-ID Number: 24159379